U.S. consultancy wins rare foothold in Ethiopia's retail sector

 “The current unfortunate status of Ethiopian businesses, which are not ready to compete with international (companies) like Walmart ... made government lose interest in the first option,” Kebede said at the launch.

-While Ethiopia is now among sub-Saharan Africa’s fastest growing economies and its fifth biggest, it has spurned the liberalising approach of other African markets.
+While Ethiopia is now among sub-Saharan Africa’s fastest growing economies and its fifth biggest, it has spurned the liberalizing approach of other African markets.

 It has held control of its telecoms monopoly and kept foreigners out of retail and banking, while opening up its manufacturing industry to help create jobs.